genicam/harvesters/README.rst

 Image data visualizer window
 ****************************

 The image data visualizer window (below) offers you a visualization of the acquired images.
 In this screenshot, Harvester is acquiring a 4000 x 3000 pixel of RGB8 image at 30 fps; it means it's acquiring images at 8.6 Gbps.
-It's quite fast isn't it?
+It's quite fast, isn't it?

 .. image:: https://user-images.githubusercontent.com/8652625/43035346-c84fe404-8d28-11e8-815f-2df66cbbc6d0.png
     :align: center